 A tiered structure of membership is available and all categories and their requirements are listed here.
 The tiered structure is based on Qualifications Authority levels.
 Please note that the terms 'degree', 'masters', 'doctorate' and so forth are protected terms which must only apply to courses that are registered by government.
 For more detail, please see our recognised qualifications page.

 We classify professional, provisional and tier as practising memberships because these members work directly with clients.
-All practising members in Australia and NZ are able to take out indemnity insurance.
+All practising members in Australia and NZ are able to purchase cover under the ANZACATA member insurance program with BMS.
 Student membership is available for students of recognised courses and affiliate membership for others interested in creative arts therapy but not working with clients.

 Qualifications Authority Level 9 or 10 and degrees which include 750 hours of supervised clinical practice.
 A high-quality scan of your academic testamur and transcript is required.
 Applicants with a professional doctorate will also need to provide evidence that their course included 750 hours of supervised clinical practice.